tromp/cuckoo/GPU.md

     Time: 1018 ms
     0 total solutions

 We used option -r to specify a range of 2 nonces.
-For some reason, the first nonce is always run at a slower pace, so we're more interested in the Time taken by the 2nd nonce.
+For some reason, the first nonce is always run at a slower pace, so we're more interested in the time taken by the 2nd nonce.
 Each nonce is hashed together with a header into a 256 bit key for the siphash function which generates the half-billion graph edges.
-This key is shown after each nonce as 4 64 bit hexadecimal numbers.
+This key is shown after each nonce as four 64-bit hexadecimal numbers.
 The GPU is responsible for generating all edges and then trimming the majority of them away for clearly not being part of any cycle.
-After a default number of 176 trimming rounds, only about 1 of every 8000 edges survives, and the remaining ~68000 edges are sent back to the CPU for cycle finding, using a an algorithm inspired by Cuckoo Hashing (which is where the name derives from).
+After a default number of 176 trimming rounds, only about 1 in every 8000 edges survives, and the remaining 68000 or so edges are sent back to the CPU for cycle finding, using a an algorithm inspired by Cuckoo Hashing (which is where the name derives from).

 To see a synopsis of all possible options, run: